 Setting up the account was easy.
 Once we had our designs, they were simple to upload.

 Setting up the look of the shop didn’t have as many options as say setting up your own Shopify or Woo Commerce shop.
-(See our guide to online store websites for more on these).
+(See our online store websites guide for more on these).
 But there was still a good level of flexibility in being able to customise the style of the store.

 Take care on your colour choices